‘RHOC’ Star Gina Kirschenheiter Claims To Have Photo Evidence Of Estranged Husband Matt’s Alleged Abuse

 Kirschenheiter’s attorney also revealed in new court documents that the mother of three was planning to call on a number of witnesses for statements about what had happened in June prior to her husband’s domestic violence arrest and would be sharing “various photos of Petitioner’s physical injuries from domestic abuse.”

-Matt was arrested on June 22 after reportedly threatening to kill Kirschenheiter but has not yet been shared with a crime.
+Matt was arrested on June 22 after reportedly threatening to kill Kirschenheiter but has not yet been charged with a crime.
 That said, he has been restricted to supervised visits with his and Kirschenheiter’s three kids ever since the incident took place.

 In addition to reportedly providing photos of Matt’s alleged physical abuse, Kirschenheiter is expected to present evidence proving Matt violated the Temporary Restraining Order that was put into place following their June encounter.

-Following Kirschenheiter and Matt’s dispute, she traveled to Long Island, New York with their kids, where she shared a number of photos of herself and her friends, as well as photos of herself and her kids.
+Following Kirschenheiter and Matt’s dispute, she traveled to Long Island, New York, where she shared a number of photos of herself and her friends as well as photos with her kids.

 According to a previous report shared by Radar Online, Matt has taken aim at his estranged wife in his own court documents, claiming the reality star has been “extremely vindictive” when it comes to his interaction with their kids amid their divorce.